Martina Maggio: Early life

-Junior
+Junior gymnastics career

 2014

 Maggio competed at the Golden League where she placed 16th in the all-around and sixth on the balance beam.
 Maggio made her international debut at the Camaiore Trophy where she helped Italy place first ahead of France and Mexico.
 She next competed at the Iuvenila Cup in Mexico where Italy once again won gold, this time ahead of Germany and Brazil.
 Individually Maggio won gold in the all-around ahead of Thaís Fidélis, vault, uneven bars, and balance beam.
 She won bronze on floor exercise.

 2015

 In 2015 Maggio was selected to represent Italy at the European Youth Olympic Festival alongside Caterina Cereghetti and Francesca Linari.
 Together they placed fifth in the team competition.
 Individually Maggio placed 13th in the all-around, fourth on balance beam, and eighth on floor exercise.
 She later competed at the Elite Gym Massilia where she helped Italy place fifth and she placed 17th in the all-around.